-- Brandi Chastain scored winning penalty kick against China PR in 1999 final
+- Brandi Chastain scored winning penalty kick against China PR on this day in 1999

 - Showpiece decider played in front of 90,000 at Pasadena's Rose Bowl

 - Chastain:"The first month or two after, I don’t think I slept very much"

 You know a moment is important when decades later you can remember exactly where you were when it happened.
 That is certainly the case when recalling Brandi Chastain’s FIFA Women's World Cup USA 1999™-winning penalty kick and subsequent celebration against China PR in front of an overflowing Rose Bowl with 90,000 people on a sizzling summer afternoon in Pasadena, California.

 The image of Chastain on her knees, shirt removed, body flexed, eyes closed in jubilation is one that will not only live forever in USA’s football history, but one that has proven its timelessness in the cultural eye and has a firm place in sporting history.

 “I can’t imagine what my life would be without it,” Chastain told FIFA.com.
 “The first month or two after, I don’t think I slept very much.”

 The moment represents more than a person celebrating victory, it represents the beginning of a new dawn for women’s football.

 “Knowing that the photograph is the gateway to something that lived in anonymity for so long, women’s soccer specifically, and the fact that it was kind of the window to people seeing soccer maybe for the first time, I’m proud of that,” Chastain said.
 “I own that moment in terms of it being me but really our team and our staff and US Soccer have to take as much pride in that moment as I do.”

 USA and China had played to a goalless draw after a gruelling 120 minutes of play.
 Chastain was the fifth player on head coach Tony DiCicco’s list, a slot that holds a significant weight of responsibility.